v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 The ML model is consumed locally, while data is sent to the cloud for ingestion, storage, and further processing.
-This option is well suited for scenarios in which latency is critical.
+This option is well suited for scenarios where early detection is critical.

 ![local execution](assets/pdm-assets/localandcloud.png)